amantalwar04/agency/mentor-free-html5-bootstrap-coming-soon-template/readme.txt

-Mentor Free HTML5 Bootstrap Coming Soon Template
+﻿Mentor Free HTML5 Bootstrap Coming Soon Template

 Mentor is a flat clean bootstrap html5 coming soon/under construction responsive template.
 Our coming soon template has a responsive slider, jQuery counter, contact section and navigation.
 This template is based on HTML5 latest bootstrap framework with mulit browser and device support.

 Credits :
 -------
-=> Design and developed: "WebThemez"  http://webthemez.com
+=> Design and developed: "ATWish"  http://ATWish.com
 => Photos used in template: **Unsplash** - http://unsplash.com
-=> For more free web themes: http://webthemez.com
+=> For more free web themes: http://ATWish.com
 => Framework : http://getbootstrap.com

 Important Note:
 ---------------
 To remove backlink from the template, you need to donate to remove the backlink from the template.
-Any question contact us: webthemez@gmail.com
+Any question contact us: ATWish@gmail.com

 License :